• Skip to main content

 Goodell Creek Campground - North Cascades National Park

-There are several hiking trails nearby from short walks to all-day treks.
-For a short leisurely stroll try the Sterling Munro Boardwalk after visiting the park's visitor center.
-There are several great displays and an incredible view with a fireplace.
-You can opt for a longer 1.8 mile River Loop Trail that also starts off at the park's visitor center.
+Several surrounding trails are nearby, from a short walk to all-day treks.
+After visiting the North Cascades Visitor Center and watching the park film, try the Sterling Munro Boardwalk for a short stroll.
+It has several great displays and an incredible view with a fireplace.
+You can also opt for a longer 1.8-mile River Loop Trail that also starts at the park's visitor center.

 Senior/Access Camping Fee: $10.00